hhalawana-osi/PI-Web-API-Client-VBA/README.md

 ## Installation

  - Download this source code
- - Create a new folder under %PIHOME% named WebAPIWrapper
+ - Create a new folder under %PIHOME% named WebAPIClient, if it doesn't exist.
+ - Create a new folder under WebAPIClient named VBA, if it doesn't exist.
- - Copy all files from the dist folder to %PIHOME%\WebAPIWrapper
+ - Copy all files from the dist folder to %PIHOME%\WebAPIClient\VBA.
- - Run as Administrator the reg.bat located on %PIHOME%\WebAPIWrapper in order to register the PIWebApiWrapper assmebly.
+ - Run as Administrator the reg.bat located on %PIHOME%\WebAPIClient\VBA in order to register the PIWebApiWrapper assmebly.

 ## Usage